Bathroom design installation and refurbishment Billericay

 After this process, a full no-obligation quote is written for you.
 You’ll be dealing with an experienced bathroom fitter, not a high-pressure salesman.
 You don’t have to worry about dishonest and pushy sales tactics with inflated prices.
 We ensure our bathroom installation prices are amongst the best in Billericay.

 The starting point is to work out what style of bathroom you want.
 Many different styles and looks can be created.

-The style and design’s achieved by carefully selecting the wall materials, flooring, textures and colours.
-Bathroom suites are picked to match the style of bathroom you wants as well as the fixtures, fittings and lighting.
+The style and design are achieved by carefully selecting the wall materials, flooring, textures and colours.
+Bathroom suites are picked to match the style of bathroom you want and the fixtures, fittings and lighting.

 - Contemporary – Clean and uncluttered with modern fixtures and fittings